 How to Check Heartbeat API?

 Scan your site on GTmetrix.
-After the scan is complete, go to the Waterfall tab and check the chart if there is any “POST admin-ajax.php” request.
+After the scan is complete, go to the Waterfall tab and check the chart for any “POST admin-ajax.php” request.

-From the “POST admin-ajax.php” option, check the Response tab to find out the culprit plugin.
+From the “POST admin-ajax.php” option, check the Response tab to find the culprit plugin.

-Here, I found that a social sharing plugin causing the API calls and it delays my site for 2.3 seconds.
+Here, I found that a social sharing plugin caused the API calls, and it delayed my site for 2.3 seconds.

 How to Disable or Limit WordPress Heartbeat?

 If you are using the WP Rocket cache plugin, you can easily disable or limit WordPress Heartbeat.